 We Buy Any Car

-This service also charges a transaction fee, from £50 for cars valued between £100 and £3,999 to £75 for cars valued at £5,000 or more.
+Webuyanycar also charges a transaction fee on almost every sale (unless your car’s worth less than £100).
+This ranges from £50, for cars valued between £100 and £3,999, to £75 for cars valued at £5,000 or more (which will be most cars).
 You get your money within four working days, unless you are willing to pay yet another fee.
-This costs £25 for next working day or £30 for payment within 30 minutes of dropping off the car.
+This costs £25 for next working day, or £30 for payment within 30 minutes of dropping off the car.

 Unless you’ve been living under a rock for the last 20 years, you’re probably familiar with eBay.
 The vehicle section, eBay Motors, works much the same way as the rest of the site for selling your stuff – you post details of your car with a picture and then set an auction over a length of time you choose.
 You can set a starting bid price and reserve price if you wish, or you can set a ‘buy it now’ price which allows a buyer to secure the car immediately.